Xclipxz07/Website-with-chatbot/README_CHATBOT_WEBSITE.md

    - `index.html`
 3. Go to:
    **Settings → Pages → Deploy from root**
-4. Your website will go live instantly.
+4. The website will go live instantly.

 ---